 Celiac disease is a lifelong disorder that can only be managed by strict adherence to the gluten-free diet.
 While the diagnosis can be a bitter pill to swallow for some, there are many lessons we can glean from the disorder along the way.
 A silver lining.
 In this article, I discuss 10 lessons celiac disease taught me along the way.

 I remember the day so clearly.
-I was sitting in my car and eating a six-inch turkey sub from Subway when I got the call.
+I was sitting in my car and eating a six-inch roasted chicken sub sandwich and sipping on a Diet Coke from Subway when I got the call.

 “You have celiac disease,” my doctor told me.

 At the time, I was scared — no, I was crushed — by those four words that changed the trajectory of my life forever.

 Today, however, I truly believe those four words saved my life, and that I’m better, stronger, wiser and more fulfilled in life than I ever had been before.

 When someone is diagnosed with celiac disease, they generally have one of two reactions, or a combination of both.

 - Relief – They often feel relieved to know what is behind their painful symptoms.
 They are relieved it’s not something more serious.
 And they’re relieved that there is an immediate fix: A gluten-free diet.

 - Sadness – It’s not uncommon for someone to feel sorry for themselves after getting a celiac disease diagnosis.
 They must mourn the loss of the easy-breezy life they once had, and give up a food they likely enjoyed freely for many years of their life.